Eritrea: The Chronic Youth Drain

 Again, the truth of the matter is those graduates will turn up in our cities and towns in a year or two after graduation.
 This has been the recurring exodus we have been witnessing for the last decade.

 Fleeing graduates cannot only be financially costly for the regime, but can also have a negative impact on morale, corroborate the country's reputation, and prevent top graduates talent becoming an asset to the country.
-A country that cannot retain its graduates loses heavily at all fronts.
+A country that cannot retain its graduates loses heavily on all fronts.
 The whole mess is of the regime’s own making.
 The system does not give the graduates the space, structure, tools and prospects they need to develop.

 Let’s Reflect …

 It is fascinating to witness how every graduation ceremony is enveloped in utter government hype.
 Irrespective of the hoopla, the facts on the ground is quite different.
-Actually, the situation for the graduates has remained tragically the same - that is, with no end to years of servitude.
+Actually, the situation for the graduates has tragically remained the same - that is, with no end to years of servitude.

 The graduates have grown up in a country that does not respect citizens’ rights, a country without a constitution.
 They have grown up in a country that only offers a bleak future.
 The system around them not only saps their energy away, but also kills their enthusiasm and goodwill.
 What is the use of continually churning out graduates by the thousands every year only to lose them afterwards?

 One can say that Eritrean youth are stuck between a rock and a hard place - in a situation without any future prospect.
 They have been ‘forced’ to leave because of the stifling internal political environment and endless National Service which is comparable to bondage.
-Besides, the attraction of a better life abroad and opportunities for building one’s own family is pulling them away.
+On the other hand, the attraction of a better life abroad and opportunities for building one’s own family is pulling them away.

 They have grown accustomed to the dreary way of life that is filled with pitfalls on a political landscape devoid of nurturing qualities.
 Eritrea is now geared towards an artificially induced psychosis of 'nationalist' hysteria and an incessant propaganda of the 'greatness of its youth'.
 The sad part of the story is that it quickly dawns on the new graduates that they are merely stuck in the so called ‘Eritrean development project’ – a project that has become the main source of Eritrea’s chronic youth drain.